ramiss/YaapuMav/README.md

  - [ExpressLRS](https://www.expresslrs.org/) (setup info [here](https://github.com/yaapu/FrskyTelemetryScript/wiki/Passthrough-over-CRSF-and-ExpressLRS))
  - [MavToPT](https://github.com/zs6buj/MavlinkToPassthru) project

-**Downloading**
+//**Downloading**
-- **the latest release versions are downloadable from the [releases](https://github.com/yaapu/FrskyTelemetryScript/releases) section**
+//- **the latest release versions are downloadable from the [releases](https://github.com/yaapu/FrskyTelemetryScript/releases) section**
-- **the latest versions are downloadable from the [clone/download](https://github.com/yaapu/FrskyTelemetryScript/archive/master.zip) button of the [master branch](https://github.com/yaapu/FrskyTelemetryScript/tree/master)**
+//- **the latest versions are downloadable from the [clone/download](https://github.com/yaapu/FrskyTelemetryScript/archive/master.zip) button of the [master branch](https://github.com/yaapu/FrskyTelemetryScript/tree/master)**

 ## Support this project!

 This project is free and will always be.

-If you like it you can support it by making a donation!
+If you like it you can support it by making a donation to the original developer:

 [![donate](https://user-images.githubusercontent.com/30294218/61724877-16fa7a80-ad6f-11e9-80de-9771e0b820ae.png)](https://paypal.me/yaapu)